-When is the Best Time to See a Wisdom Tooth Removal Dentist?
+When is the Best Time to See a Wisdom Tooth Removal Specialist?

 The best time to have your wisdom teeth removed is before the roots have fully formed.
 Teeth grow from the top down, and the longer you have your wisdom teeth, the longer the roots are going to grow.
 When the roots are short, it allows for an easier extraction of the tooth.
 If the roots go all the way down into the jawbone, it will take a more involved procedure to remove them.